Grossmünster: Cloister

 The cloister of former Grossmünster Chorherrenstift dates from the late 12th century AD and was part of the canons (Chorherrenstift) which was repealed in 1832, and gave place of the girls' school Carolinum.
 The cloister was dismantled and integrated into the new building those reconstruction was based on the original elements of the architecture, but includes numerous interpretations.
 The cloister was renewed in 2009, its sandstone elements were cleaned, and the interior garden redesigned in cooperation with the foundation ProSpecieRara.
 The compilation of the cultural and historical ornamental plants is inspired by the natural scientist and polymath Conrad Gessner who found his final resting place in the cloister.

 Carolinum and Heritage site of national significance

 The cloister of former Grossmünster Chorherrenstift dates from the late 12th century AD and was part of the canons (Chorherrenstift) which was repealed in 1832, and gave place of the girls' school Carolinum.
-The Grossmünster church building is owned by the Canton of Zürich, and the annex building being the former cloister, however, is in the property of the city of Zürich.
-It is leased to the Theological faculty of the University of Zürich since 1976.
+The Grossmünster church building is owned by the Canton of Zurich, and the annex building being the former cloister, however, is in the property of the city of Zurich.
+It is leased to the Theological faculty of the University of Zurich since 1976.
 The as of today faculty building was built by Gustav Albert Wegmann in 1843.
 Grossmünster and Carolinum are listed in the Swiss inventory of cultural property of national and regional significance as a Class A object of national importance.